NoviceStone/Keqing/README.md

 - Data download
   - The raw datasets are available at their official websites [MetaQA](https://github.com/yuyuz/MetaQA)、[WebQSP](https://www.microsoft.com/en-us/download/details.aspx?id=52763) and [GrailQA](https://dki-lab.github.io/GrailQA).
-  - We have also provided the processed version of these datasets tailored to Keqing.
+  - We have also provided the **processed version** of [MetaQA](https://drive.google.com/file/d/1kQ5d9ASbc53BDQDoxM2_-c5J5wkaDjz5/view?usp=sharing) tailored to Keqing, you can download it and put the unzipped `data` under the folder `Keqing`.

 ### Question Decomposition
 **Core idea:** *complex questions can be challenging to handle, while answering simple questions is a breeze.*